ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

    * If registration ID is not available then responds with an error code.
    * Calculates the hash sequence using the check sum utility.
    * Compares the hash sequences and if the hash sequences do not match, then responds with an error code.
 If the hash sequence matches then the system proceeds further to another step.
-4. **Packet Size Check** - Calculates the size of the packet received and compares with that of the packet size received from the registration client, to verify that the packet was not tempered during a transit.
+4. **Packet Size Check** - Calculates the size of the packet received and compares it with the packet size received from the registration client, to verify that the packet was not tempered during a transit.
    * Checks if the packet size is more than the configured size set in the configuration server.
 If the packet size is more than the configured size, then sends an error response to Registration Client.
 5. **Packet Format Check** - Validates if the packet format is in the configured format i.e. “.zip” (configured by the admin).
    * Checks if the packet format is not as the configured format i.e. “.zip” set in the configuration server.
 If the packet format is not like the configured format, then sends an error response to Registration Client.
-6. **Duplicate Check** – Validates if the packet is already available in the system
+6. **Duplicate Check** – Validates if the packet is already available in the system.
    * Checks if the packet is a duplicate request by validating the RID that is available in the Registration Table and the packet is not in RESEND status.
 If the Packet Request is a Duplicate Request, then send an error response to Registration Client.

 ### 3.1.2 Virus Scan
 The system performs the virus scan in two different stages, which are listed below:
-1. When the packet is received from a Registration Client, the system performs virus scan of that packet and moves to the DMZ file system.
+1. When the packet is received from the Registration Client, the system performs virus scan of the packet and moves to the DMZ file system.
    * Refer to [**virus scan**](#311-sanity-check) of Sanity Check.
-2. When the packet is picked from the DMZ file system, the system performs virus scan of that packet and store the packet in packet store.
+2. When the packet is picked from the DMZ file system, the system performs virus scan of the packet and stores it in a packet store.
 Refer below for the process:
    * Fetches the packet from DMZ file system.
    * Sends the byte array of the encrypted packet to the virus scanner.
    * If the virus scanner finds a virus, then the system rejects the request.